This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 Bali is a small island, but its reputation far exceeds its size, attracting travelers from all over the world for its unique blend of culture, natural beauty, and spiritual allure.
 My recent trip gave me the chance to explore various parts of the island.
 From the vibrant rice terraces of Ubud to the bustling energy of Kuta to the quieter coastal town of Sanur, each place had its own distinct vibe.

-However, for all its beauty, there are also some challenges and downsides to Bali that travelers may find surprising.
-Bali has captivated countless hearts, including mine, but these issues present a side of the island that first time visitors should be prepared for.
+However, for all its beauty, there are also some challenges and downsides to Bali that you may find surprising.
+I know I did.

-10 Bad Things About Bali That Surprised Me:
+10 Bad Things About Bali That You Should Know About

 2. Plastic Use and Environmental Pollution

-The use of single-use plastic in Bali was surprising and a bit disheartening.
-I saw plastic bottles, bags, and straws everywhere.
+Undrinkable tap water means more plastic bottles of water.
 While Bali has implemented some bans on plastic, the recycling infrastructure hasn’t caught up, and plastic waste can be hard to avoid.
-I tried carrying a reusable bottle with me, but it was difficult to find water to refill it with.
-Local businesses and hotels may offer water refill stations, but not always.
-The environmentalist in me cringes every time I think about all the water bottles I went through.
+I tried carrying a reusable bottle with me, but it was difficult to find water to refill it with when I was out and about.
+I ended up just buying those larger plastic bottles of water just to try and reduce the amount of plastic.
+I cringe to think about the millions of plastic water bottles that are being discarded every day.

 The traffic in Bali can be intense, especially in the busy tourist areas on the southern half of the island.
 The roads are often narrow and packed with cars, motorbikes, and the occasional stray dog.
 There don’t appear to be any road rules either.
 Everyone just weaves in and out of traffic with an amazing sense of trust and spatial awareness.
 Just be prepared to be stuck in bumper-to-bumper traffic more often than not.
 Bali is a small island, but a trip that looks short on the map can take hours.
 Plan accordingly.

 In popular tourist areas, especially Kuta and Seminyak, Bali’s nightlife can get loud.
 Bars, nightclubs, and beach parties are common, so if you’re staying nearby, you might experience noise late into the night.
-This contrasts with quieter areas like Sanur and Ubud, but it’s something to consider when booking accommodations.
+It’s something to consider when booking accommodations.
+I’m not much of a nightlife person, and prefer to be snuggled in my bed by 8pm

 7. Stray Dogs